Spray an 8-inch springform pan with nonstick spray and set it aside.

 Cut into 16 even wedges.

 The recipe calls for ½ cup apple butter, which adds sweetness, spice and moisture.
-Though I haven't tried it yet, I think applesauce would be a fine substitute.9*SmartPoints (Green plan)8*SmartPoints (Blue plan)8*SmartPoints (Purple plan)5*PointsPlus (Old plan)
+Though I haven't tried it yet, I think applesauce would be a fine substitute.Click here to see your WW PersonalPoints for this recipe and track it in the WW app or site.9*SmartPoints (Green plan)8*SmartPoints (Blue plan)8*SmartPoints (Purple plan)5*PointsPlus (Old plan)